berthott/laravel-targetable/readme.md

 ## Options

-To change the default options add the following options to your config:
+To change the default options add the following options to your librarys config file:

-* `namespace`: string or array with one ore multiple namespaces that should be monitored for the Crudable-Trait.
+* `namespace`: String or array with one ore multiple namespaces that should be monitored for the configured trait.
 Defaults to `App\Models`.
 * `namespace_mode`: Defines the search mode for the namespaces. `ClassFinder::STANDARD_MODE` will only find the exact matching namespace, `ClassFinder::RECURSIVE_MODE` will find all subnamespaces.
 Defaults to `ClassFinder::STANDARD_MODE`.
-* `prefix`: route prefix.
-Defaults to `api`
+* `prefix`: Defines the route prefix.
+Defaults to `api`.

 Your config might look like this:
 ```php